AridHasan/Bangla-Translation-Helper/README.md

 You will find the parallel corpus that we build using our developed application *AmaderCAT* in the *data* folder of root directory.
 For Bengali and English parallel corpus the files name are *bengali.txt* and *english.txt*, respectively.

 ## Citation
-If you find the application useful for developing parallel corpus, please cite the our paper [A Collaborative Platform to Collect Data for Developing Machine Translation System]() *link will updated soon*
+If you find the application useful for developing parallel corpus, please cite the our paper [A Collaborative Platform to Collect Data for Developing Machine Translation System]() (*paper link will updated soon*)
 ```
 BibTex will be updated soon.
 ```